 The School is exposed to various risks of loss related to torts, thefts of, damage to and destruction of assets, errors and omissions and natural disasters for which the School carries commercial insurance.
-Settlement amounts have not exceeded insurance coverage in the past.
-In addition, there were no reductions in insurance coverage from those in the prior year.
+Settlement amounts have not exceeded insurance coverage in any of the past three fiscal years.
+In addition, there were no reductions in insurance coverage from those in any of the past three fiscal years.